justheretouploadmystuff/dotfiles/README.md

 ## Installation

-1. Git Clone my dotfiles then copy the following:
+1. Clone my dotfiles then copy the following:

      1.1) `.config` to `~/.config`